CCExtractor/rusty_ffmpeg/README.md

 1. Dynamic linking with pre-built dylib: Set `FFMPEG_DLL_PATH` to the path of `dll` or `so`.
 (Windows: Put corresponding `.lib` file next to the `.dll` file.)

-2. Static linking with pre-built staticlib: Set `FFMPEG_LIB_DIR` to the path of the FFmpeg pre-built libs directory.
+2. Static linking with pre-built staticlib: Set `FFMPEG_LIBS_DIR` to the path of the FFmpeg pre-built libs directory.

 #### To generate bindings: